Getting help with ChurchSuite...

 Things change visually

-Due to the ongoing nature of development of ChurchSuite and the other parts of the ChurchSuite ecosystem (My ChurchSuite, Apps, Connect, Donate etc) it is simply not possible to produce a definitive instruction manual.
+Due to the ongoing nature of development of ChurchSuite and the other parts of the ChurchSuite ecosystem (My ChurchSuite, Apps, Connect, Donate, Embed etc) it's simply not possible to produce a definitive instruction manual.
 In addition to the new features we release, we're constantly refining and enhancing existing functionality too.
-This often results in changes to the visual interface, which would quickly render screen shot images outdated.
+This often results in visual changes to the user interface, which would quickly render screen shot images outdated.

 Things change functionally